Planning on Retiring in Texas? Here’s Your 2025 Guide to Shining in the Lone Star State

 - Great for: Housing, cost of living, weather, health and fitness options

-Although home to families and professionals, DeCordova is a great place for seniors because there are a lot of ways to stay involved in the community.
-You can enjoy visiting the local businesses, getting in a round of golf at one of the 7 golf courses, or walking the trails along the lake, taking in the beautiful scenery.
+Although home to families and professionals, DeCordova is a great place for seniors because there are a lot of ways to stay entertained in the area.
+You can enjoy visiting the local businesses, getting in a round of golf at one of the six golf courses, or walking the trails along the lake and taking in the beautiful scenery.
 Lake Granbury is also a great place for boating or fishing, and locals love stopping by Abby’s Restaurant for a bite afterward.

 2. Bullard, TX